HarounH/adversarial_objects/README.md

 # [wip] Adversarial Objects
 We use the neural 3d mesh renderer to create adversarial objects.

+To do a basic draw:
+`python adversarial_objects/draw.py`
+Output is written to adversarial_objects/output/custom_stop_sign.png

 # Neural 3D Mesh Renderer (CVPR 2018)